Ireland Trophy (horse race)

 The Ireland Trophy (Japanese アイルランドトロフィー) is a Grade 2 horse race for Thoroughbred fillies and mares aged three and over run in Japan October over a distance of 1,800 meters at Tokyo Racecourse.

-Established in 2025, it will replace Fuchu Himba Stakes which will be moved to June to replace the now defunct Mermaid Stakes.
+Established in 2025, it replaced the Fuchu Himba Stakes which was moved to June to replace the Mermaid Stakes, which was discontinued.
 The race will retain Fuchu Himba Stakes' Grade 2 status as well as acquiring rights to be a trial race for Queen Elizabeth II Cup.

 Weight

 53 kg for three-year-olds, 55 kg for four-year-olds and above.